Rate-Induced Tipping to Metastable Zombie Fires: Introduction

 The main motivation for our study is a combination of two environmental features of the Arctic.
 First is the organic carbon content.
-Estimates for the organic carbon contained in Northern and Arctic permafrost peat soil alone range from approximately 500Gt~\cite{bg-9-4071-2012} to approximately 1700Gt~\cite{tarnocai_soil_2009,Rapid_expansion_of_northern_peatlands,Spatial_heterogeneity_soil_carbon}.
+Estimates for the organic carbon contained in Northern and Arctic permafrost peat soil alone range from approximately 500Gt~\cite{bg-9-4071-2012} to approximately 1700Gt~\cite{tarnocai_soil_2009}.
 For comparison, the atmospheric carbon pool is estimated to be approximately 850 Gt~\cite{ClimateChange_ThePhysicalScienceBasis}.
 Second is the rate of atmospheric warming and the increasing trends in summer heatwaves.
 Due to so called ``Arctic Amplification''~\cite{screen_simmonds_2010}, both the so-far observed and future predicted warming for Arctic regions are approximately double the global mean~\cite{overland_urgency_2019}.
 This means that the Arctic is home to massive deposits of ancient peat carbon and is the fastest warming region on the planet.
-To visualise this combination of environmental features we combine in figure~\ref{fig:RateMap} (colourscale) recent rates of global warming\footnote{Note that these recent short-term rates of global warming exceed the long-term rates in the CMIP5 outputs.} obtained from the Berkeley Earth~\cite{berkely_earth_data,Berkely_Earth_Temp_generation} global temperature dataset and (greyscale) the global distribution of peat soils obtained from the PEATMAP dataset~\cite{PEATMAP2018}.
-In addition to the increase in the mean global temperature, there is an increase in the intensity, frequency and duration of summer heatwaves in the Northern Hemisphere~\cite{met_office_2022,perkins-kirkpatrick_lewis_2020}, with the Arctic temperature record a scorching $38^\circ$C in 2020~\cite{united_nations_2021}.
-Since peat soils are bioactive and thus temperature sensitive~\cite{Makiranta2009}, such conditions can lead to a tipping point.
+To visualise this combination of environmental features we combine in fig.~\ref{fig:RateMap} (colourscale) recent rates of global warming\footnote{Note that these recent short-term rates of global warming exceed the long-term rates in the CMIP5 outputs.} and (greyscale) the global distribution of peat soils.
+In addition to the increase in the mean global temperature, there is an increase in the intensity, frequency and duration of summer heatwaves in the Northern Hemisphere~\cite{perkins-kirkpatrick_lewis_2020}, with the Arctic temperature record a scorching $38^\circ$C in 2020~\cite{united_nations_2021}.
+Since peat soils are bioactive and thus temperature sensitive~\cite{Makiranta2009}, such conditions can lead to {\sw {\em thermal runaway} in the soil}.
 This is the reason why northern latitude peat-soils were identified as a potential tipping element in~\cite{Lenton1786}.
-To the best of our knowledge, the first example of R-tipping in peat soils triggered by atmospheric warming was reported, but not emphasised, by Khvorostyanov et al.~\cite[Fig.4(a)]{khvorostyanov_vulnerability_2008-1}.
+To the best of our knowledge, the first example of R-tipping in peat soils: {\sw thermal runaway} triggered by {\sw the rate of} atmospheric warming, was reported, but not emphasised, by Khvorostyanov et al.~\cite[Fig.4(a)]{khvorostyanov_vulnerability_2008-1}.
 Later, Luke and Cox~\cite{luke_soil_2011} proposed a conceptual soil-carbon model that exhibits a short-lived explosive release of soil carbon into the atmosphere above some critical rate of global warming, which they termed the ``compost-bomb instability"; see also~\cite{Clarke2021}.
-The dynamical mechanism responsible for this instability was explained by Wieczorek et al.~\cite{wieczorek_excitability_2011}.
-Additionally, it has been known that spontaneous combustion is the main cause of fires at composting facilities~\cite{Buggeln2002}, which can then spread, e.g. the recent Wennington fire in London~\cite{sawer_2022,warburton_thrower_2022}.
+The dynamical mechanism responsible for this {\sw R-tipping} instability was explained by Wieczorek et al.~\cite{wieczorek_excitability_2011}.
+Additionally, it has been known that spontaneous combustion is the main cause of fires at composting facilities~\cite{Buggeln2002}, which can then spread, e.g. the recent Wennington fire in London~\cite{sawer_2022}.